About

 Recent News

-Yulia Vershinina-Mukhopadhyay has more upcoming performances for the family-friendly 'Bach to Baby' concert series, as well as a special candlelit evening concert for 'Glow Concerts Club'.
+Yulia Vershinina-Mukhopadhyay has more upcoming performances for the family-friendly 'Bach to Baby' concert series.
 Don't miss the chance to experience beautiful live music in a relaxed and welcoming environment.
 Book your tickets now!

 "Peter and the Wolf" is coming to Kent.
 Hear the piano version of Prokofiev's timeless musical tale performed by Yulia Vershinina-Mukhopadhyay in Canterbury, Faversham and Sevenoaks.
 Ideal for primary-age children, as well as babies, toddlers and pre-schoolers.